On the topology of random complexes built over stationary point processes: Appendix

 \section{Appendix}

-In this section, we prove the result about Palm void probabilities of Ginibre point process that is used in the proof of Theorem \ref{thm:VR_contract_gin}.
-The proof is due to Manjunath Krishnapur. \begin{lem} Let $D = B_0(r) \subset \mR^2$ for some $r > 0$ and $\Phi$ be the Ginibre point process.
-Then for $k \geq 1$ and $\x \in \mR^{2k}$,
+In this section, we prove the result about Palm void probabilities of Ginibre point process that is used in the proof of Theorem~\ref {teoVRcontractgin}.
+The proof is due to Manjunath Krishnapur.